saltukalakus/PixelLock/README.md

 3. Open an issue and upload the decrypted image.
 Don't disclose how you were able to bypass the secret.
 I will reach out to you to understand how you bypassed the secret and make the payment.

-4. Only one hacker who opens the issue with the correct image first wins.
+4. Only **one** hacker who opens an issue first with the correct image wins.

+5. The challange is 60 days time boxed.
+I will share the secret in the challange directory if no one can find a vulnerability.

 ### Disclaimer